2018 Mazda Mazda3 Trim Levels with Comparisons & Configurations.

 The 2018 Mazda 3 does not differ significantly from the 2014 model that launched the car’s third generation.
 Aside from a small visual refresh for the interior and the exterior last year, as well as some renaming of trim levels, Mazda has only added more standard features to the different models.
 It comes in three main flavors: Sport, Touring, and Grand Touring, as well as a hatchback and sedan body style, all of which are available with a manual or automatic transmission.

-Compare the 2018 Mazda 3 Sport vs Touring Trim Levels.
+Compare the 2018 Mazda 3 Sport vs Touring Trims.
 What is the difference?

 Amusingly, the Mazda 3 Sport is actually the least sporty of the three Mazda trim levels, as it is the only one equipped with the smaller 2.0-liter engine.
 It produced 155 horsepower, but is slightly more efficient - about one mile per gallon - than the larger 2.5-liter engine used on the upper two trim levels.